seancorc/NASDAQLite/INSTALL.md

 Sell Market,AMZN,100

 In order for orders to be filled, there must be multiple accounts with orders from each one.
 So, create two (or more) accounts and place orders which should match and fill (they can be partially-filling, market orders, etc.).

 Note: a market order with no opposing orders (buying at market with no sell orders in the market) will not fill.

+You can also create a new asset with by typing 'create' and then being prompted to input the name of the asset you'd like to create.
+Note: assets are automatically turned to be all uppercase once created.

+When finished on the current account, you can either logout by typing 'logout' or save and quit by typing 'quit'.
+Note: all information from the current session will be saved for later use.